adnanalemran/adnanalemran/README.md

 ## About

-Senior Full Stack Developer with 3+ years of experience building scalable web applications.
+Full Stack Developer with 3+ years of experience building scalable web applications.
 Specialized in end-to-end development using modern technology stacks.

 **Location:** Dhaka, Bangladesh